 Focus enables to being purposeful, but it is like a horse blinder.
 Some bit of meandering, observing the system at large while performing a focused test improves our overall understanding enabling us to refine to do better.

 The stick robot was inspired by the insect, velcro was inspired by lizard feet.
 Read, watch, experience things outside of our discipline to innovate.

 Testing is scientific exploration, driven by curiosity and fueled by intense questioning.

 24. “Decompose well, and problem solve itself!”

 Well the problem may not solve itself completely, but good decomposition of a problem is very to solving it.
 For example clearly decomposing ‘what-to-test’ into various granular entities like screens, features, flows and ‘what-to-test-for’ into different types of issues and therefore clear set of tests ensure clarity of problem and also of the solution.

 Albert Einstein said “If you can’t explain it to a six year old, you don’t understand it yourself”.
 So relentlessly simplify to sharpen clarity and understanding, the key ingredient to great testing.

 Documentation is useful history and that happens only when the present is meaningful and valuable!
 So think better, write just enough, focus on doing great.

 It takes tremendous sifting to separate gold from rocks!
 To understand a system, play with it, read, explore, discuss, repeat by varying, discard what is not need, repeat until time runs out.
 A deep understanding of context, usage, system is central to great testing.

-28. “Thinking like a scientist, do like an engineer, feel like an artist.”
+28. “Think like a scientist, do like an engineer, feel like an artist.”